 En español | You don’t pay Social Security.
 It’s a question of what they don’t pay you — or rather, how long they don’t pay you.
 If you exceed the earnings limit, Social Security will hold off on sending your payment for as many months as it takes to “repay” the $1-for-$2 benefit withholding.

 Say you’re 64, collecting a monthly retirement benefit of $1,200 and working a part-time job that pays $25,000 a year.
-Because you claimed benefits before your full retirement age of 66, you are subject to the earnings limit, which in 2020 is $18,240.
+Because you claimed benefits before your full retirement (66 years and 6 months, for those born in 1957), you are subject to the earnings limit, which in 2021 is $18,960.
 (Social Security adjusts the cap annually, based on national wage trends.)
 You lose $1 in benefits for every $2 of work income above that amount.